xceedsoftware/DocX/README.md

 * More properties in Charts configuration like axis Label position and series width
 * is at least two versions ahead of the DocX version
 * has professional technical support included in the subscription
-* is available on .NET Standard 2.0 for .NET Core 2.0 Applications
-* is available on .NET 5 for .NET 5/6 Applications
 * can automatically update fields from a document
 * Insert html/rtf text (with tags), or html/rtf document, to a Word document
 * Clone lists or tables